-Michael Marcavage is the founder and director of Repent America (RA), an evangelistic ministry based in Philadelphia, Pennsylvania and is president of the non-profit Bibles for Refugees, as well as publisher of the Christian News Network, a fast-growing media outlet providing daily up-to-date news and information affecting the body of Christ worldwide from an uncompromising Biblical worldview.
+Michael Marcavage is a news publisher who resides in the Philadelphia area.
+As president of the non-profit Bibles for Refugees, he has helped in assisting refugees displaced by ISIS in the Middle East, and as publisher of Christian News Network, which provides daily breaking news from an uncompromising Biblical worldview, has helped to bring awareness of Christian persecution around the world.
 During his studies at Temple University, Marcavage served as an intern in the White House Press Office, and later graduated with honors in 2001 with a bachelor's degree in Broadcasting, Telecommunications and Mass Media.

-After being saved out of Roman Catholicism and dead works through reading and hearing the Word of God, Michael was called to public ministry, and has been active in voicing opposition to the abortion holocaust and contending for the faith on matters such as biblical creation, marriage and sexuality.
+After being saved out of Roman Catholicism and dead works through reading and hearing the Word of God, Michael was called to public ministry, and has been active in voicing opposition to the abortion holocaust, sex trafficking and contending for the faith on matters such as biblical creation, marriage and sexuality.
 He has proclaimed the gospel at major events throughout the U.S. and abroad, as well as on high school and college campuses both inside and outside of the classroom.
 Michael has also worked with Feed the Children's Medical Team, traveling to a number of third world countries to help meet both the physical and spiritual needs of people around the world and has also taken part in other foreign missions.

 Additionally, Michael has spoken at a number of church and missions conferences, participated in debate in college classrooms, and has been interviewed on national TV programs, including Hannity and Colmes, The Abrams Report and the 700 Club, as well as for a number of documentary films.
 He has been a frequent guest on a number of radio programs, and media outlets, including WorldNetDaily, OneNewsNow and CBN News, which have also covered his ministry's evangelistic work.